-This section describes the urban design character present prior to plan adoption.
-Urban design characteristics and streetscape environment contribute to the vitality, desirability, and aesthetics of a place.
-This section discusses the existing land use characteristics, urban design components, and streetscape elements that make up the Plan Area.
+Urban design characteristics and streetscape environment contribute to the vitality, desirability and aesthetics of a place.
+This section discusses the existing land use characteristics, urban design components and streetscape elements that make up the Plan Area.

-2.4.1 Existing Commercial Building and Design Features - Harding Boulevard
+2.4.1 Existing Commercial Building and Design Features - Douglas Boulevard

 The dominant architectural character is from building and site design trends popular in the 1960s and 1970s.
-This era of development was focused on designing for automobile travel and moved away from the more integrated mixeduse designs of the 1940s and earlier, instead creating separate commercial districts with large parking lots and very little landscaping.
+This era of development was focused on designing for automobile travel, and moved away from the more integrated mixeduse designs of the 1940s and earlier, instead creating separate commercial districts with large parking lots and very little landscaping.
 The more utilitarian architecture common for smaller commercial buildings and centers tended toward very square shapes and flat or mansard rooflines, unrelieved by variation in the façade or roof form.
-These buildings tend to be architecturally non-descript.
-The color palettes also tend to be non-descript, in part because the architecture only provides an area for body color and an area for roof trim, which minimizes the ability to use variation in color to enliven the façade.
-A few of the buildings and centers along Harding Boulevard have been updated, using both modern and traditional styles, but most buildings and sites have not undergone any significant updates.
-One building (currently a bank) has a more classical design, with a façade made of brick (painted white), regularly spaced vertical windows with shutters, and iron balconies supported by columns.
+These buildings tend to be architecturally nondescript.
+The color palettes also tend to be nondescript, in part because the architecture only provides an area for body color and an area for roof trim, which minimizes the ability to use variation in color to enliven the façade.
+The majority of buildings and sites have not undergone any significant updates, though newer pad buildings can be found interspersed along the corridor.
+Prominent buildings along the corridor include the four-story (formerly) Hampton Inn & Suites constructed in the early 2000s and the Roseville Automaxx (formerly Andrews Lincoln-Mercury) buildings, which were built in the 1960s in the Mid-Century Modern style and feature the original oversized pole sign (image provided below).